heartshare/borgbackup-pull/README.md

 # Borg backup with pull mode - ansible role
 This role installs Borg backup with pull mode on a borgbackup server and clients.

-The role will add a wrapper-script 'borg-backup-FQDN' for every client on the server.
+The role will add a wrapper-script 'borg-backup-FQDN' for every client on the backup server.

 Ansible 2.4 or higher is required to run this role.